 13. Public Policy Making as a Profession and a Social Activity

 Thomas A. (Tom) Birkland is a Professor of Public Policy at North Carolina State University, where he is also the Associate Dean for Research and Engagement in the College of Humanities and Social Sciences.
 He holds degrees from the University of Oregon (BA), Rutgers University (MA), and the University of Washington, Seattle (PhD).
 At North Carolina State he teaches courses on disaster policy and on the policy process.
 Dr. Birkland’s research is in theories of the policy process, focusing on agenda change, policy change, and learning.
 He is also an internationally known expert on policies related to natural disasters and industrial accidents.
-He is the author of two books, After Disaster and Lessons of Disaster, and many journal articles.
-His recent interests have focused on whether and to what extent people and institutions learn from disasters.
+He is the author of two books on the subject, Lessons of Disaster and After Disaster, as well as many journal articles.
+In 2020 After Disaster won the Aaron Wildavsky Enduring Contribution Award for best book or article published in the past 20-30 years, generating a major impact on the field.

 "As we have now come to expect, Dr. Birkland’s updated Fifth Edition meets and then exceeds expectations.
 His introductory text continues to provide a wonderfully accessible guide to the policy process that helps initiate the uninitiated, yet also offers sufficient depth and an understanding of the recent scholarship, making this text a necessity for beginning graduate students.
 As a quick and succinct guide to understanding the policy process, there is no better introduction out there."